 SOMETHING FOR EVERYONE: AMIDEAST’s programs in Jordan offer a diverse range of focuses in order to meet student interests.
-Semester/Academic Year student can study anthropology, art, environmental studies, political science, religion, sociology, and Arabic in classes, while simultaneously exploring the changing Middle East outside of the classroom.
+Semester/Academic Year students can study anthropology, art, environmental studies, political science, religion, sociology, and Arabic in classes, while simultaneously exploring the changing Middle East outside of the classroom.
 For those students looking to quickly improve their Arabic, they can enroll in a rigorous 4-week or 8-week intensive summer session to study both modern standard and colloquial Arabic.
 And finally, students who are interested in the intricate patterns of Islamic art can enroll in a Traditional Islamic Arts course during their semester abroad.
 Through classroom and hands on learning, students focus on the production of a variety of traditional Middle Eastern art forms.

 INTIMATE: In their daily life, students have ample opportunities to learn directly from Jordanians.
 They are welcomed by host families and new friends to enjoy the culinary delights of traditional Middle Eastern foods such as mansaf, malkouba, canafe, shwarma, and falafel.
 Summer session students live, eat, and practice their classroom learning with their Arabic-speaking host families.
 Semester or year-long students choose between living with a local family or in apartments with fellow students.
 For all groups of students, Jordan’s famous hospitality provides deep engagement with the local culture.